aprovo0012/Awsome/README.md

 1. AI

-**AI is used to create a more adaptive game that will learn the players skill set as they play.
-AI iss also used to create an enemy's attack pattern.
+**AI is used to create a more adaptive game that will learn the player's skill set as they play.
+AI is also used to create an enemy's attack pattern.

 2. Gameplay

-**The gameplay programming creates the actual interactions that the lead desinger decides on.
+**The gameplay programming creates the actual interactions that the lead designer has decided on.

 4. UI

+**The UI is the user interface where people can start the game, change the settings, and find information about the game. ** The UI also consists of the player's visual elements, such as a health bar, a stamina bar, and inventory slots.

 5. Rendering

+**

-6. Graphics
+7. Graphics

-7. Multiplayers
+9. Multiplayers

-8. Game Engines
+10. Game Engines